Laws of Burgos: Results

 Bartolomé de Las Casas believed that the New World was granted to Spain and Portugal solely for the conversion of the Native residents.
 The Indians, he believed, should not be used for other purposes, especially not for profit.
 The only solution was to remove the presence of the Spanish colonists from the Indians, except for practising missionaries.

 On 28 July 1513, four more laws were added in what is known today as Leyes Complementarias de Valladolid 1513, three related to Indian women and Indian children and another more related to Indian males.
 They were operational till 17 November 1526, when the so-called Ordenanzas de Granada 1526 came effective.
 These new amended laws reflected the theological and political disputes among the Spanish theologians, and the intervention of the Popes including their advisers.

-They had been under consideration since the creation of the Council of the Indies, March 1523, by king Charles I of Spain, the son of Queen Joanna I of Castile, whose first president was Dominican friar Juan Garcia de Loaysa (1478–1546), Cardinal since 1530 and Archbishop of Seville, 1539 – 1546.
+They had been under consideration since the creation of the Council of the Indies, March 1523, by king Charles I of Spain, the son of Queen Joanna I of Castile, whose first president was Dominican friar Juan García de Loaysa (1478–1546), Cardinal since 1530 and Archbishop of Seville, 1539 – 1546.

 The later "Ordenanzas de Granada," 1526, were discussed mainly between king Charles I of Spain and "Licenciado" Rodrigo de Figueroa as a consequence of the extensive Institutional Battling promoted by famous Dominican Father Bartolomé de las Casas, an offspring of a merchant family from Seville, dealing in the past with black African slaves brought to the Caribbean islands, apparently, since no earlier than 1501, borrowing perhaps, in some cases, the sociological views on "evangelization" of renowned Scottish Professor at University of Paris, c.
 1510, John Mair, (1467–1550).